curl/everything-curl/sourcecode-contributing.md

-We recommend doing your work meant for a pull request in a dedicated separate branch and not in master, just to make it easier for you to update a pull request like after review for example, or if you realize it was a dead end and you decide to just throw it away.
+We recommend doing your work meant for a pull request in a dedicated separate branch and not in master, just to make it easier for you to update a pull request, like after review, for example, or if you realize it was a dead end and you decide to just throw it away.

 ### Make a patch for the mailing list